victoriafil/computational-semantics/README.md

 ## Working on the assignments

+### Everyday work

+Working remotely may be challenging.
+It is very important that every member of the group participates and learns from working on the assignments and by interacting with the rest of the group.
+Here is how to optimise the work with your team.

-- First, try to solve the questions individually.
+- First, try to solve the questions individually by writing out your own solutions in your own version of the notebook.
-- Then meet online as a group with some points for discussion prepared based on your individual work.
+- Then meet online in the Zoom classroom as a group with some points for discussion prepared based on your individual work.
 - Let also others try to solve the question first on their own.
 - If you don't understand a question, or you if you encounter an error discuss this with other members.
+- If you need clarification from the teachers, write your questions to the general Canvas discussion topic for Lab 1 rather than sending us individual emails.
+This is to ensure that if we provide additional information about the assignments, the information will be available for everyone.
 - There might be more than one solution for each question.
-- After everyone found and ran an answer for each question, you need to work on the final group submission.
+- After everyone found and ran an answer for each question, start the work on the final group submission in a separate notebook.
 - When working on this submission, one user `userf` should act as an editor and administrator.

 #### Administrating the final group submission